 Do you keep making the same communication mistakes over and over in your relationship?
 Perhaps you’ve noticed some patterns where every time you try to talk to each other you end up in an argument or disagreement.

-The fascinating thing about working with couples for the last 15 years is I’ve noticed many couples make the same communication errors all the time.
+The fascinating thing about working with couples since 2003, is I’ve noticed many couples make the same communication errors all the time.

 You’re not listening

 Yep, you guessed it.
-The #1 communication mistake all couples make is they don’t listen.
+The #1 communication mistake all couples make is they don’t listen and this leads to couple conflict.

 I have an essential question for you to ask yourself the next time you’re listening to your partner: